jakzale/blame-core/README.md

 ## Polymorphic Blame Calculus

 No worries, just theoretical foundation to show that what is being done is not nonsense.
 For more details consult relevant [papers](http://homepages.inf.ed.ac.uk/wadler/topics/blame.html).

 # Usage

+**List basic usage here**

 TODO